Campus-wide Policies

 This policy applies to all other types of surplus University property, including, but not limited to, grounds maintenance equipment, vehicles (including golf carts, gators and automobiles), furniture, televisions, books, desks, equipment, (including, but not limited to, athletics equipment and scientific equipment), fixtures, filing cabinets, and unneeded supplies.

 Deans, department heads, program directors, head coaches or their designees who determine that University property is not needed by their department/program shall notify their Vice President.
 The Vice President will determine whether the property could be useful elsewhere within the Vice President’s division.
-If the Vice President determines that there is no use for the property within their division, the Vice President shall notify the Associate Vice President of Business and Finance, who shall take control of the item(s) for the purpose of determining their highest value and best use to the University.
+If the Vice President determines that there is no use for the property within their division, the Vice President shall notify the Vice President of Business and Finance, who shall take control of the item(s) for the purpose of determining their highest value and best use to the University.

 If it is determined that the property is of no current or future value to the University, the Vice President for Finance and Administration/Designee shall dispose of the property in a manner that is reasonably likely to provide the greatest net return to the University.